 Islamic State Dumped At Least 6,000 Bodies In Mass Graves In Iraq, U.N.
 Says

-Investigators have found 202 mass graves in Iraq, a grisly reminder of the Islamic State's terror-based control of large parts of that country, according to a new report by the U.N.
-Human Rights Office.
+Investigators have found 202 mass graves in Iraq, a grisly reminder of the Islamic State's terror-based control of large parts of that country, according to a new report by the United Nations.
 The agency says at least 6,000 people were buried at the sites — and possibly more than 12,000.

-"Victims include women, children, elderly and persons with disabilities, members and former members of the Iraqi armed forces and police, and some foreign workers," according to the report, titled "Unearthing Atrocities."
+"Victims include women, children, elderly and persons with disabilities, members and former members of the Iraqi armed forces and police, and some foreign workers," according to the report, titled "Unearthing Atrocities," from the U.N.
+Human Rights Office and the U.N.
+Assistance Mission for Iraq.

 Scattered around Iraq's north and west, the graves are a reminder of the Islamic State's shocking cruelty, violence and disregard for human life in the dark period from 2014 to 2017.
-The graves also pose a huge logistical and investigative challenge for Iraqi authorities that want to provide answers to families who lost loved ones.
+The graves also pose a huge logistical and investigative challenge for Iraqi authorities wanting to provide answers to families who lost loved ones.

 So far, Iraq has excavated 28 mass graves, the U.N. report says, adding that the remains of 1,258 bodies were recovered from those sites.